rancher/docs/content/rancher/v2.x/en/installation/single-node/advanced-options/private-ca-root-certificate/_index.md

 ---
-title: Adding custom CA root certificates
+title: Using a Private CA Root Certificate
 weight: 365
 ---
 Services that Rancher needs to access are sometimes configured with a certificate from an custom/internal Certificate Authority (CA) root, also known as self signed certificate.
 If the presented certificate from the service cannot be validated by Rancher, the following error will appear: `x509: certificate signed by unknown authority`.